 - Refusing to provide a reasonable accommodation to employees with physical or mental disability that would allow them to work.

 If any of these things have happened to you on the job, you may have suffered disability discrimination.
-If you have a disability and are qualified to do a job, there are federal and state laws protecting you from job discrimination, harassment, and retaliation on the basis of your disability.
-You are also protected if you are a victim of discrimination because of your association (family, business, social or other relationship) with an individual with a disability.
+If you have a disability and are qualified to do a job, there are federal and state laws protecting you from job discrimination, harassment, and retaliation based on your disability.
+You are also protected if you are a victim of discrimination because of your association (family, business, social or other relationship) with a disabled person.

 For more detailed information about the ADA, visit the U.S. Equal Employment Opportunity Commission’s website on Disability Discrimination.

-- Has a physical or mental impairment that substantially limits one or more major life activities of such an individual;
+- Has an actual physical or mental impairment that substantially limits one or more major life activities of such an individual;

-- Most activities previously recognized under the law, such as walking and seeing, as well as new ones, such a reading, bending and communicating.
+- Activities previously recognized under the law, such as walking and seeing, as well as new ones, such a reading, bending and communicating.

 - Major bodily functions, such as “functions of the immune system, normal cell growth, digestive, bowel, bladder, respiratory, neurological, brain, circulatory, endocrine and reproductive functions.”